Qbject/six-dot-bot/README.md

 ## Extensibility

 ContentEditBot is designed not as a complete, ready-to-use bot, but as a core or framework that allows anyone to tailor it to their specific needs.
 The out-of-the-box set of blocks and features serves as a showcase of the app's capabilities.
-Developers can extend it to add carousels, product cards, video embeds, map embeds, comments, reviews, analytics gathering, and more, enabling them to create their own bots that empower *their* users to create and share custom rich content.
+Developers can extend it to add carousels, product cards, video embeds, map embeds, comments, reviews, analytics gathering, charts, and more, enabling them to create their own bots that empower *their* users to create and share custom rich content.
 Refer to the Block Framework section for details on how to extend the bot.

 ## Installation and Running